BCDevOps/aws-sea-guardrail-scanner/README.md

-# Creating a Guardrails snapshot
+# Creating a single Guardrails snapshot

 On the command line, run

     getSnapshot.py

-The script will ask you for the name of the account you are checking.
+The script will ask you for the name of the account defined by the License Plate and the role (actually, the KeyCloak role equivalent to a bundle of AWS roles) you are checking.
 The AWS credentials must be associated to this account.
 By default it will use
     *BCGOV_MASTER_admin_tmhl5tvs*

-Please, keep the format of the account name as BCGOV_Type_Role_LicensePlate, this allows to better classify and keep track of the records.
+Please, keep the format of the account name as **BCGOV_Type_Role_LicensePlate**, this allows to better classify and keep track of the records.
 - Values for **Type** are: *CORE*, *WORKLOAD*, *MASTER*
 - Values for **Role** are : *Admin*, *billing*, *developer*, *readonly*, *security*

+Then it will ask you for the LicensePlate, by default will use **tmhl5tvs-dev**

 After the name, it will ask you to enter 0, 1 or 2, corresponding to the Landing Zone where the account name is deployed.